-- Forest School is a long term process of frequent and regular sessions and aims for children to visit in blocks of at least six weeks over two or more seasons.
+- 1. Forest School is a long term process of frequent and regular sessions and aims for children to visit in blocks of 5-6 weeks.
 Planning, adaptation, observations and reviewing are all integral parts of the Forest School process. - 2.
 It takes place in a woodland or natural wooded environment we are lucky to have a lovely wooded area within the school grounds. - 3.
 We aim to promote the holistic development in all of those involved, fostering resilient, confident, independent and creative learners. - 4.
-We will offer learners the opportunity to take supported risks appropriate to the environment and themselves. - 5.
-It will be managed by the Forest Schools team lead by Level 3 qualified Forest School Leader: Simon Wallace.
-The other key members of the team are: Miss Chloe Parker and Mr George Selby, trainee L3 Leaders and Mrs Elizabeth Ward, Teaching Assistant.
-The academy head teacher and senior designated safeguarding lead is Mrs Laura Besenzi.
+We will offer learners the opportunity to take supported risks appropriate to the environment and themselves.